 - pedestrian crossing upgrades by realigning existing pedestrian crossings, adding pedestrian refuges and reconstructing existing ramps to improve accessibility

 - build-outs in the road carriageway with tree planting to enhance visual and physical amenity, shade, traffic calming and pedestrian safety

 - new street furniture

-- artwork murals on Bradnor and Ramsden Streets designed from the community workshop (subject to property owner agreement).
+- artwork murals on Bradnor and Ramsden streets designed from the community workshop.

-The community was invited to share their ideas for the public space improvements for the project during September and November 2019.
-The feedback helped inform the rationale for improvements to the centre.
-The intent of the creative outcomes is to promote a sense of connection for the whole centre and improve the centre's identity and celebrate local character.
+The community was invited to share their ideas for the public space improvements for the project during September and November 2019 which helped inform the rationale for improvements to the centre.
+The intent of the creative outcomes was to promote a sense of connection for the whole centre and improve the centre's identity and celebrate local character.

-The creative outcome for the site is proposed to be two murals: one on Bradnor Street and the other on Ramsden Street, which bookend the site.
-The murals will be informed by local community stories through a community workshop with local business and community groups.
-The mural artworks are subject to property owner agreement.
+The creative outcome is two murals: one on Bradnor Street and the other on Ramsden Street, which bookend the site.
+The murals were informed by local community stories through a community workshop with local business and community groups.

 For more information on the Kenrose Street, Carina Village Precinct Project, you can: